-COURSE TITLE MARKETING RESEARCH METHODS COURSE CODE CQE7001 LEARNING OUTCOMES Explain the methods, techniques and process of marketing research.
+COURSE TITLE MARKETING RESEARCH METHODS COURSE CODE CQE7001 Note: Students are required to register Marketing Research Methods and obtain atleast Grade B (PASS) and above before register for CQE7009 Research Project LEARNING OUTCOMES Explain the methods, techniques and process of marketing research.
 Apply appropriate research methods and techniques in each marketing research stage.
 Utilise appropriate statistical tools to analyse data.
 Write a marketing research proposal.
 SYNOPSIS This course introduces the concepts and techniques underlying the process of marketing research and its role in decision making.
 The focus is on developing the skills necessary to design and conduct effective research related to marketing.